-Time is running out on the inmates’ control of our nation’s preeminent psychotic mental ward … now known as the White House.
-Their debauchery-based party is coming to an end.
+Time is running out on the inmates’ control of our nation’s preeminent psychotic mental ward . . . now located at 1600 Pennsylvania Avenue, Washington, DC.
+The patients’ debauchery-based party is coming to an end.
 Nurse Ratched will again regain control.
 The inmates will be returned to their beds, securely strapped in for everyone’s safety.
-When the inmates’ actions are exposed to them in the light of day, when they are told that mommy will be informed of what they did, a metaphoric political throat will be slit, and a political appointee, Jeff Sessions, will bleed out.
-Another political person, the party thrower, the Commander in Chief, will be made meek and mild by political neutralization; he’ll be rendered docile by his self-inflicted political lobotomy.
+When the inmates’ actions are exposed to them in the light of day, when they are told that Mommy will be informed of what they did, a metaphoric political throat will be slit, and political appointee Jeff Sessions will bleed out.
+Another political person, the party thrower, the Tweeter-in-Chief, will be made meek and mild by political neutralization; he’ll be rendered docile by his self-inflicted political lobotomy.
 Then, and only then, will order return to the ward’s West Wing.
+One can dream, no?

 Life is now completely reflecting art.
 Movie art.
-Watching these first 100-days of Trump’s presidency has been akin to watching One Flew Over the Cuckoo’s Nest.
+Watching these first one hundred days of Trump’s presidency has been akin to watching One Flew Over the Cuckoo’s Nest.
 Just like in that movie, it was only a matter of time before the White House’s inmates’ partying sessions came to an end.
-Who could have guessed that Jess Sessions would deliver, if not the fatal, then a crippling blow to the head of Trump?
-I had my suspicions about the lying, voter suppressing, racist Sessions.
-He is now the most visible mental inmate of the West Wing where psychotic patient Trump resides.
+Who could have guessed that Jeff Sessions would deliver, if not the fatal, then a crippling blow to the head of Trump?
+I had my suspicions about the lying, voter-suppressing, racist Sessions.
+He is now the most visible mental inmate of the West Wing, where psychotic patient Trump resides.
 I wrote about the similarities between President Trump and a psychotic patient in “Narcissistic Jingoism” and in “Presidential Lithium Blood Levels Obtained?” and in “Presidential Postulations from a Joint Session of Congress Speech.”

-Attorney General Jefferson Beauregard “Jeff” Sessions III, has truly trumped Trump’s known despicable behavior.
+Attorney General Jefferson Beauregard “Jeff” Sessions III has truly trumped Trump’s (known) despicable behavior.
 At best, he misled Congress and/or committed perjury.
-At worse, he participated in helping Russia affect the outcome of the 2016 election of Trump.
+At worst, he participated in helping Russia affect the outcome of the 2016 election of Trump.
 Regardless, he has surfaced, and now a bright shining light is illuminating Trump’s swamp.
-I want to thank you for that Jeff.
+I want to thank you for that, Jeff.
 Thanks indeed!

 The Post’s article also reminded us of this: “At his Jan.
 10, , Judiciary Committee confirmation hearing, Sessions was asked by Sen. Al Franken (D-Minn.) [under oath] what he would do if he learned of any evidence that anyone affiliated with the Trump campaign communicated with the Russian government in the course of the 2016 campaign.”

-The Post quoted verbatim Sessions’ answer to Franken’s inquiry: “I’m not aware of any of those activities,” he responded.
-He added: “I have been called a surrogate at a time or two in that campaign and I did not have communications with the Russians.”
+The Post quoted verbatim Sessions’s answer to Franken’s inquiry: “I’m not aware of any of those activities,” Sessions responded.
+Then he added: “I have been called a surrogate at a time or two in that campaign and I did not have communications with the Russians.”

-It will be very amusing watching the GOP and the president attempt to spin this revelation.
-They better be very careful, because they just might provide the fodder for revolution.
+It will be amusing to watch the GOP and the president attempt to spin this revelation.
+They better be careful, because they just might provide the fodder for revolution.

-I was thinking about cutting back on my rum intake … that ill-conceived idea had to do with Trump’s mild behavior of late.
-I was feeling like I could face a day without needing to get totally faded.
+I was thinking about cutting back on my rum intake . . . that ill-conceived idea had to do with Trump’s mild behavior of late.
+I was feeling as though I might be able to face a day without getting totally faded.
 That’s my coping mechanism.
 It’s my attempt at fading away from all the stench rising from Trump’s swamp.

-It is now clear though, the crystal kind, that I need to buy stock in Bacardi Rum.
+It is now clear, though, the Cristal kind, that I need to buy stock in Bacardi rum.
 Because rum will continue to freely flow here at Le Château Hall.
-When it comes time to watch Jeff Sessions squirm like a fish on the hook, and be dragged away screaming when he is exposed like Billy Bibbit was exposed, I’ll be needing massive amounts of rum—for celebration…. .
+When it comes time to watch Jeff Sessions squirm like a fish on the hook and be dragged away screaming when he is exposed like Billy Bibbit was exposed, I’ll be needing massive amounts of rum—for celebration . . .

-I guarantee that Beauregard Sessions will try to blame everyone else for his jam, just like Billy Bibbit did (see video below).
+I guarantee that Beauregard Sessions will try to blame everyone else for his jam, just as Billy Bibbit did (see video below).

 Copyright © 2017 – Hunting For Thompson – All Rights Reserved